 Book Publishing Program

 When it comes to small press publishing, opportunities often go to authors who can bolster a publisher’s reputation, since that helps with fundraising and financial support so essential to keeping the lights on.
-WTAW Press carefully selects manuscripts, not authors, for publication.
-We are especially interested in voices and experiences that have been excluded in publishing.
+WTAW carefully selects books, not authors, for publication.

-all we’ve got.
-We create collaborative publicity and marketing plans with authors that include appearances at book stores, festivals, conferences, reading series; podcast and other media interviews; social media promotions; and more.
-We print and distribute Advanced Review Copies (ARCs) of each title to the trades magazines and other significant review journals and online venues six months before publication.
+WTAW offers authors standard contracts with royalties, and strives to effectively publicize, promote, and market books.
+We create collaborative publicity and marketing plans with authors that include appearances at bookstores, festivals, conferences, and reading series; podcast and other media interviews; social media promotions; and more.
+We print and distribute Advanced Review Copies (ARCs) to the trades magazines and other significant review journals and online venues six months before publication.
 Each book we publish is entered into appropriate contests for post publication awards.

-Our books are professionally designed, both interiors and jackets, professionally edited, copyedited, and proofread.
-When WTAW Press contracts for these jobs, we strive to hire professionals who identify with groups who’ve been traditionally underrepresented in publishing, prioritizing BIPOC.
+Books are professionally designed, both interiors and jackets, professionally edited, copy edited, and proofread.
+When WTAW contracts for these jobs, we strive to hire professionals who identify with groups who’ve been traditionally underrepresented in publishing.

 Each manuscript selected for publication is carefully, thoroughly, and sensitively edited, and requires an author’s collaboration and commitment to the editing process.
 When appropriate, we employ sensitivity readers to advise us on manuscripts under consideration.
 WTAW Press will only publish books that make us proud—that’s our return on investment of a true labor of love.